isaacbernat/dartmuti/README.md

 #### Your own remote player
 - Make sure your browser and server are properly configured.
 You can find CORS information [here](http://www.html5rocks.com/en/tutorials/cors/) and [there](http://enable-cors.org/server.html).
 - Your server will receive a `POST` call to `YourSuppliedBaseURL/state` every turn.
-- You may start by editing the `actionResponse` function in the [sample server](https://github.com/isaacbernat/dartmuti/blob/master/dartmuti/servers/dart/sample_server.dart).
+- You may start by editing `actionResponse` ([dart sample server](https://github.com/isaacbernat/dartmuti/blob/master/dartmuti/servers/dart/sample_server.dart)) or `action_response` [python sample server](https://github.com/isaacbernat/dartmuti/blob/master/dartmuti/servers/python/sample_server.py).
+Alternatively, you may write your own server from scratch.

 ##### Request
 The request provides game state information available to that player.
 A sample JSON is provided [here](https://github.com/isaacbernat/dartmuti/blob/master/dartmuti/servers/sample_state.json).
 A description follows: